OpenFE icon

 SettingDescription

 Number of RepeatsIndependent repeat calculations.
-1 is faster; 3 is recommended for reliable uncertainty estimates.
+3 is the OpenFE default and supports a repeat-based uncertainty estimate.

 Advanced settings